Confidential help is available 24/7 through the Veterans Crisis Line.

 Risk factors for suicide are complex but consist of a chain of events leading an individual to feel anguish and hopelessness, with the capacity to be lethal (due in part to impacted judgment and access to means).
 Risk factors indicate that someone would be more vulnerable to suicide but may not indicate immediate risk (warning signs).

-Risk factors identified by annual Navy Cross Disciplinary Case Reviews and the Centers for Disease Control1 include:
+Risk factors identified by annual Navy Cross Disciplinary Case Reviews and the Centers for Disease Control.
+Suicide: Risk and Protective Factors include:

 - Easy access to lethal means (methods of suicide with especially high fatality rates)